cpierce/cakephp-vagrant-setup/README.md

 After the Vagrant file is created you can simply use the `vagrant up` command to start provisioning your local environment!

-This will install the Vagrantfile you'll need and then also modify your /etc/hosts unless you specify otherwise.
+This will install the Vagrantfile you'll need.
 All available options are listed in the table below.

 | Option           | Description                                                             | Example                      |
 |------------------|-------------------------------------------------------------------------|------------------------------|